General Motors and the UAW

-“What makes you think this group of Executives have any ability to make cars that will sell?
+Job banks – “What makes you think this group of Executives have any ability to make cars that will sell?
 Fire Rick – Fire John – Fire them all.
-Not only have they ripped off the unions, they have ripped off the shareholders and the customers in many cases”
+Not only have they ripped off the unions, but they have also ripped off the shareholders and the customers in many cases”

 According to a document sent to www.carlist.com, the basic guarantee from the 1987 agreement is that no eligible employee will be laid off over the term of the agreement, except for the following reasons: